otlw/forum/README.md

 QmbRk7CRhF9Ag2PBrZmTvaP99XsPbE3kkSVTxL4oDgkosu
 ```
 Then submit this hash as the content of your post of reply.
 You need to also be running `ipfs daemon` so that others can initially access this file.

-##Support
-We're a small development team, and we're entirely self-funded.
-Which means we literally used our only ether to deploy this contract.
-So any help, whether in the form of donations or pull requests, is much appreciated.

-For the former, our eth address is: `0x60c4dC9a557f7FF2E89ad791bAc53D42b51EeE03` and our btc address is `1CV8AKrgNgMZXw26saLtdj7r6p51XeCrfj`